How the travel industry can contribute to achieving the sustainable development goals

 Gender Equality (Goal 5)

-By strengthening local communities, sustainable tourism can create avenues for women’s participation in economic activities, promoting gender equality and women’s empowerment
+By strengthening local communities, sustainable tourism can create avenues for women’s participation in economic activities, promoting gender equality and women’s empowerment.

 Climate Action (Goal 13)